pwd5032/hobby-helper/README.md

 3. Enter the following command to create a new Django project:

 ```
-django-admin startproject myproject
+django-admin startproject myproject .
 ```

 Replace "myproject" with the name you want to give your project.
-PWD - I'm going with "hobby_helper"
+PWD - I'm going with `hobby_helper`

+Note the . at the end of the command.
+This tells Django to create the project files in the current directory rather than in a new subdirectory.

 4. This will create a new directory called "myproject" (or whatever name you chose) with the following files and directories: